statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 ### Regulation  20

-####Attained Energy Efficiency Design Index (Attained EEDI)
+####Attained Energy Efficiency Design Index (attained EEDI)

 1. The attained EEDI shall be calculated for:

 .1. each new ship;

 .2. each new ship which has undergone a major conversion; and

-.3. each new or existing ship which has undergone a major conversion, that is so extensive that the ship is regarded by the Administration as a newly constructed ship   which falls into one or more of the categories in regulations 2.25 to 2.35.
+.3. each new or existing ship which has undergone a major conversion, that is so extensive that the ship is regarded by the Administration as a newly-constructed ship, which falls into one or more of the categories in regulations 2.25 to 2.35, 2.38 and 2.39 of this Annex.
 The attained EEDI shall be specific to each ship and shall indicate the estimated performance of the ship in terms of energy efficiency, and be accompanied by the EEDI technical file that contains the information necessary for the calculation of the attained EEDI and that shows the process of calculation.
-The attained EEDI shall be verified, based on the EEDI technical file, either by the Administration or by any organization duly authorized by it.
+The attained EEDI shall be verified, based on the EEDI technical file, either by the Administration or by any organization duly authorized by it<sup>Refer to Code for Recognized Organizations (RO Code), adopted by the MEPC by resolution MEPC.237(65), as may be amended.</sup>.
 2. The attained EEDI shall be calculated taking into account guidelines developed by the Organization.

 ### Regulation  21

 ####Required EEDI

 1. For each:

 .1. new ship;

 .2. new ship which has undergone a major conversion; and

-.3. new or existing ship which has undergone a major conversion that is so extensive that the ship is regarded by the Administration as a newly constructed ship   which falls into one of the categories defined in regulation 2.25 to 2.31 and to which this chapter is applicable, the attained EEDI shall be as follows: Attained EEDI ≤ Required EEDI = (1-X/100) x Reference line value where X is the reduction factor specified in Table 1 for the required EEDI compared to the EEDI Reference line.
+.3. new or existing ship which has undergone a major conversion that is so extensive that the ship is regarded by the Administration as a newly-constructed ship, which falls into one of the categories in regulations 2.25 to 2.31, 2.33 to 2.35, 2.38 and 2.39 and to which this chapter is applicable, the attained EEDI shall be as follows:

+Attained EEDI ≤ Required EEDI = (1-X/100) x reference line value where X is the reduction factor specified in table 1 for the required EEDI compared to the EEDI reference line.
 2. For each new and existing ship that has undergone a major conversion which is so extensive that the ship is regarded by the Administration as a newly constructed ship, the attained EEDI shall be calculated and meet the requirement of paragraph 21.1 with the reduction factor applicable corresponding to the ship type and size of the converted ship at the date of the contract of the conversion, or in the absence of a contract, the commencement date of the conversion.
 Table 1.
 Reduction factors (in percentage) for the EEDI relative to the EEDI Reference line

 |  *Ship Type*   | Size  | Phase 0  1 Jan 2013 – 31 Dec 2014  | Phase 1  1 Jan 2015 – 31 Dec 2019  | Phase 2  1 Jan 2020 – 31 Dec 2024  | Phase 3  1 Jan 2025 and onwards  |